Lung Adenocarcinoma: Causes and Diagnosis

 What are the symptoms of lung adenocarcinoma?

-Symptoms of lung adenocarcinoma include persistent cough, shortness of breath, chest pain, fatigue, weight loss, and coughing up blood.
+Symptoms include persistent cough, chest pain, shortness of breath, fatigue, and unexplained weight loss.

 How is lung adenocarcinoma diagnosed?

-Lung adenocarcinoma is diagnosed through imaging tests like CT scans, biopsies, and molecular testing for genetic mutations.
+It is diagnosed through imaging tests like CT scans, PET scans, biopsy, and molecular testing.

 What is the survival rate for lung adenocarcinoma?